eclipse-ecal/ecal/doc/rst/advanced/ecal_in_docker.rst

          sudo docker run --rm -it --ipc=host --network host ecal-subscriber:1.0.0 sudo docker run --rm -it --ipc=host --network host ecal-publisher:1.0.0

 #.
-You can use the docker-compose file to manager multiple containres.
+You can use the docker-compose file to manage multiple containers.
     * In the parent folder create file:  |fa-file-alt| :file:`docker-compose.yaml`

       .. literalinclude:: src/ecal_in_docker/docker-compose.yaml